-The purpose of this compliance study was to estimate dam passage survival of yearling Chinook salmon and steelhead smolts at John Day Dam during spring 2011.
-Under the 2008 Federal Columbia River Power System (FCRPS) Biological Opinion (BiOp), dam passage survival should be greater than or equal to 0.96 and estimated with a standard error (SE) less than or equal to 0.015.
-The study also estimated smolt passage survival from the forebay 2 km upstream of the dam to the tailrace 3 km below the dam,1 as well as the forebay residence time, tailrace egress, and spill passage efficiency (SPE), as required in the Columbia Basin Fish Accords (Fish Accords).
+The purpose of this compliance study was to estimate dam passage survival of yearling Chinook salmon and steelhead smolts at Bonneville Dam during spring 2011.
+Under the 2008 Federal Columbia River Power System Biological Opinion (BiOp), dam passage survival should be greater than or equal to 0.96 and estimated with a standard error (SE) less than or equal to 0.015.
+The study also estimated smolt passage survival from the forebay 2 km upstream of the dam to the tailrace 1 km below the dam, as well as the forebay residence time, tailrace egress, and spill passage efficiency, as required in the Columbia Basin Fish Accords.

-A virtual/paired-release design was used to estimate dam passage survival at John Day Dam.
-The approach included releases of acoustic-tagged smolts above John Day Dam that contributed to the formation of a virtual release at the face of John Day Dam.
-A survival estimate from this release was adjusted by a paired release below John Day Dam.
-A total of 2441 yearling Chinook salmon and 2469 steelhead smolts were used in the virtual releases.
-Sample sizes for the below-dam paired releases were 1193 and 799 for yearling Chinook salmon smolts and 1196 and 797 for steelhead smolts.
+A virtual/paired-release design was used to estimate dam passage survival at Bonneville Dam.
+The approach included releases of acoustic-tagged smolts above Bonneville Dam that contributed to the formation of a virtual release at the face of the dam.
+A survival estimate from this release was adjusted by a paired release below Bonneville Dam.
+A total of 7692 yearling Chinook salmon and 7766 steelhead smolts were tagged and released during the study.
 The Juvenile Salmon Acoustic Telemetry System (JSATS) tag model number ATS-156dB, weighing 0.438 g in air, was used in this investigation.